Forensic Scientist

 I currently work as a Lab Tech in the Military and looking into future careers.
 I have a huge interest in forensics.
 The problem is I have a little bit of a criminal history when I was a kid.
 Will this be an issue when it comes to finding a job?

-Asked by Re over 6 years ago
+Asked by Re about 7 years ago

 I doubt it.
 It depends on how little it was, and if those juvenile records are sealed (they usually are) but if it didn't prevent you from joining the military I'm guessing it wouldn't affect you working in a crime lab.